-Existing Products for the Treatment of Gaucher Disease and Potential Advantages of AT2101
+Existing Products for the Treatment of Gaucher Disease and Potential Advantages of Plicera

 The current standard of treatment for Gaucher patients is enzyme replacement therapy.
-There are currently two products approved for the treatment of Gaucher disease.
-One of the products is Cerezyme, a product approved globally and commercialized by Genzyme Corporation.
-Cerezyme was approved in the United States in 1994 and in the European Union in 1997 and no longer has orphan drug exclusivity in the United States.
+There are currently two products approved for the treatment of Gaucher disease, one of which is an enzyme replacement therapy.
+One of the products is Cerezyme, an enzyme replacement therapy approved globally and commercialized by Genzyme Corporation.
+Cerezyme was approved in the United States in 1994 and in the European Union in

+1997 and no longer has orphan drug exclusivity in the United States.
 In the United States, Cerezyme is indicated for long-term enzyme replacement therapy for pediatric and adult patients with a confirmed diagnosis of Type I Gaucher disease.
 In the European Union, it is indicated for long-term enzyme replacement therapy for pediatric and adult patients with a confirmed diagnosis of Type I Gaucher disease and for Type III Gaucher disease patients who exhibit clinically significant non-neurological manifestations.
 The other product approved for treatment of Gaucher disease is Zavesca, a substrate reduction therapy product approved in the United States, the European Union and other countries and commercialized by Actelion, Ltd. Zavesca was approved in the United States in 2003 and has orphan drug exclusivity in the United States until 2010.
 It was approved in the European Union in 2002 and has orphan drug exclusivity in the European Union until 2012.
 It is indicated for adults with mild to moderate Type I Gaucher disease for whom enzyme replacement therapy is not an option.
-The reported net product sales of Cerezyme and Zavesca for the year 2005 were approximately \$932 million and \$11 million, respectively.
+The net product sales of Cerezyme and Zavesca for the year 2006 were approximately \$1.0 billion and \$20 million, respectively, as publicly reported by Genzyme Corporation and Actelion Ltd. respectively.

-For Gaucher disease patients who respond to AT2101, we believe that the use of AT2101 may have advantages relative to the use of Cerezyme.
-Studies in animals show that AT2101 is distributed throughout the body.
-Published data demonstrate that treatment with Cerezyme can lead to the reduction of glucocerebroside in multiple tissue types, especially the liver and spleen, and to improve low levels of red blood cells and platelets.
-Because it is a large protein molecule, Cerezyme is believed to have difficulty penetrating some tissues and cell types.
+For Gaucher disease patients who respond to Plicera, we believe that the use of Plicera may have advantages relative to the use of Cerezyme.
+Published data demonstrate that treatment with Cerezyme can lead to the reduction of glucocerebroside in multiple tissue types, especially the liver and spleen, and to increased levels of red blood cells and platelets.
+However, because it is a large protein molecule, Cerezyme is believed to have difficulty penetrating some tissues and cell types.
 In particular, it is widely believed that Cerezyme is unable to cross the blood-brain barrier and thus unlikely to address the neurological symptoms of Type II and Type III Gaucher disease.
-Studies in animals show that AT2101 crosses the blood-brain barrier, suggesting that it may provide a clinical benefit to patients with Type II and Type III Gaucher disease.
-In addition, treatment with Cerezyme requires intravenous infusions every other week, presenting an inconvenience to Gaucher disease patients.
-Oral treatment with AT2101 may be more convenient for patients and may not have the safety risks associated with intravenous infusions.
-See "Potential Advantages of Pharmacological Chaperones in the Treatment of Lysosomal Storage Disorders."
+Studies in animals show that Plicera distributes throughout the body.
+In particular, studies show that Plicera crosses the blood-brain barrier, suggesting that it may provide a clinical benefit to patients with Type II and Type III Gaucher disease.
+Additionally, treatment with Cerezyme requires intravenous infusions every other week, presenting an inconvenience to Gaucher disease patients.
+Oral treatment with Plicera may be more convenient for patients and may not have the safety risks associated with intravenous infusions.
+See "Potential Advantages of Pharmacological Chaperones in the Treatment of Lysosomal Storage Disorders".